rocky-linux/testing/test-reports/README.md

 ### Scrubbing Private Information

 `xsos` will let you scrub information from the report which is probably a good idea.
-If you wish to scrub everything automatically before uploading using the following comand instead...
+If you wish to scrub everything automatically before uploading using the following comand instead.
+This will generate a random UUID instead of using your system UUID.

 ```
 $ sudo ./xsos -x --bios --os --cpu --disks --ethtool --lspci --mem --mpath --scrub | \
-    tee "${HOME}/$(sudo dmidecode -t 1 | awk '/UUID:/ {print $2}').xsos.out"
+    tee "${HOME}/$(uuidgen).xsos.out"
 $ cat *.xsos.out
 ```